We need a flex point stock market

 All entities on campus will henceforth become corporations in which students can invest.
 From restaurants to dorms to academic buildings, the sky is the limit when putting together your new flex portfolio.
 Additionally, each corporation will get its own ticker for trading purposes.
 For instance, students could buy shares of MEAT (Subway), BAGL (Einstein Bros.), or WRAP (Cafe de Grasta).

 What better way for students to practice their financial literacy or discover the joys of late-stage capitalism?
-The flex market will allow them to express their passions through investment.
+The flex market will allow them to express their passions through investment without the perpetual Crypto Engine taking a piece of their passions.
 Imagine a world where you hear less “I’m going to get a coffee from ABP” and more “I’m going to short my Pizza Pi stock.”
 Incredible!

 The flex market will also allow students to sell their own stock to fund new business endeavors.
 The possibilities for entrepreneurship are endless.
 All you need is a bright idea, a good pitch, and a willing group of flex shareholders.
 I, for one, am going to launch a start-up that aims to harness the power of the SDH bees.